-My practice is informed by my interest in psychogeography, ritual and all things folkloric.
+My practice is informed by my interest in psychogeography, ritual, and all things folkloric.

 I undertake private commissions, I exhibit, teach, mentor and perform... as a live artist, a spoken word artist and as a musician.
-I facilitate workshops in visual art, carnival arts, various psychogeographic activities (documented derives, portraits of contexts, environmental poetry...) and music...from folk to samba.
+I facilitate workshops in visual art, carnival arts, various psychogeographic activities (documented derives, portraits of contexts, environmental poetry...) and music...from English folk to Brazilian samba.